hubsbendang/pyopcode/README.md

 # pyopcode

 Python bindings for the OPCODE collision detection library.
+Original OPCODE homepage can be found here: http://www.codercorner.com/Opcode.htm

 Note that the bindings provide access to only a small portion of the full library.
 Pull requests to expose a larger API surface area are welcome.